 SDN is a highly flexible, agile way to adapt to growing networking requirements and enable automation and agility.
 By separating the network control and forwarding planes, SDN makes network control a programmable entity and abstracts the infrastructure underneath.

-Network engineers benefit from SDN because they no longer have to wrangle individual network devices to offer network services, connect locations and applications, or govern resource and capacity utilization.
+Network engineers benefit from SDN because they no longer have to wrangle individual network devices to offer network services, connect locations and applications, or govern resource and capacity utilisation.
 Instead, SDN takes care of this task by directing these individual “switches” to provide services when the business requires them.

-Features of Software-defined Networking
+Features of software-defined networking

 There are four unique and defining features of SDN:

-- Agility.
-As business and application needs change, administrators can adjust network configuration as required.
+- Agility - As business and application needs change, administrators can adjust network configuration as required.

-- Programmability.
-The ability to directly program network features and configure network resources quickly and easily through automated SDN services.
+- Programmability - The ability to directly program network features and configure network resources quickly and easily through automated SDN services.

-Architecture of Software-defined Networking
+Software-defined Networking Architecture

 SDN performs various tasks and encompasses various technologies.
 But its original defining purpose was to create a programmable abstraction that separates the network data and network control planes.

 The control plane is the brain of the operation, managing network services and deciding how and where packets should move throughout the network.
 The data plane is the transport system that connects endpoints and moves packets according to the control plane’s directions.